 1. Complete the Bill of Sale

-The buyer and the seller should complete a bill of sale, including the buyer’s and seller’s name and address, the date of sale, the VIN, the purchase price, and a description of the motorcycle.
+The buyer and the seller should complete a bill of sale, including the buyer’s and seller’s name and address, the date of sale, the VIN, the purchase price, and a motorcycle description.

 2. Sign Over the Title Certificate

 The seller must complete the title certificate if they haven’t already and sign it to the buyer.
-The buyer should check the title certificate carefully to ensure that the information is correct.
+The buyer should check the title certificate carefully to ensure correct information.